Agam Gev

 Agam Gev (Hebrew: אגם גב; born 25 November 2008) is an Israeli rhythmic gymnast.
 She represents Israel in international competitions as a member of the group.

 Career

 Gev was incorporated into the Israeli national senior group in 2024, as a reserve.

 In 2025, after all the gymnasts that competed at the Paris Olympics retired, she became part of the new group.
 At the World Cup in Baku they were 4th in the All-Around, 8th with 3 ribbons & 2 hoops, winning silver with 5 ribbons.
-In May competing at the European Cup stage in Burgas along Maya Gamliel, Kristina Eilon Ternovski, Arina Gvozdetskaia, Varvara Salenkova and Lian Suharevich, she won gold with 5 hoops and bronze in the cross battle.
+In May competing at the European Cup stage in Burgas, she won gold with 5 hoops and bronze in the cross battle.
 Later she was selected for the European Championships in Tallinn.
 There she won silver in the All-Around and bronze in team.
+In July, group competed at Cluj-Napoca World Challenge Cup and won bronze medal in all-around behind Spain and Poland.
+They took 4th place in 5 ribbons and 6th place in balls+hoops final.

+In August, she was selected to compete at the 2025 World Championships in Brazil, alongside Maya Gamliel, Arina Gvozdetskaia, Varvara Salenkova and Kristina Eilon Ternovski.
+They took 5th place in the all-around and qualified to both finals.
+In the exercise with 5 ribbons, they were 4th, and in the exercise with hoops and balls, they were 6th.

+She was confirmed into the 2026 renovated group.
+In March, at the World Cup in Sofia the group was 12th in the All-Around, 7th with 5 balls and 16th with 3 hoops & 4 clubs.
+In Baku the group won gold in the All-Around and with 5 balls.
+On May 1-3, the group competed at European Cup in Baku, and won gold medal in 5 Balls.
+They lost against Bulgarian team in Cross battles and won silver medal.
+On May 16, in the World Challenge Cup in Portimão, the group won a bronze medal at the all-around competition.

+In May, at the European Championships in Varna, Gev won three bronze medals with the Israeli Senior Group: in the group all-around, in the 5 balls final, and in the hoops and clubs final.
+She also won a silver medal in the team competition with the senior group and with Israeli individual gymnasts Daniela Munits and Alona Tal-Franco.